All proceedings require ACM Headquarters approval for:

 The sale of conference proceedings (or the ACM or SIG share of proceedings for co-sponsored meetings) will be administered solely by ACM Headquarters unless other arrangements are agreed to by the Publications Board.

 ACM's policy is to seek outright ownership of copyright in works published by the Association.
 Organizers of co-sponsored conferences must contact ACM Headquarters to see if a publication agreement with the co-sponsoring society exists.
 If not ACM Headquarters will work out an appropriate agreement.
 This agreement must be in place when the co-sponsored TMRF is submitted for approval.

 ACM has secured hosted, supported licenses for EasyChair and HOTCRP submission systems.
+As an additional option Microsoft CMT may be considered.
 ACM Conference leaders may choose one of these systems at no expense to the conference or sponsoring SIG.
 The contract ACM has entered into for each of these systems offers features beyond the free versions.
 Conference and Program Chairs are notified of this benefit upon submission of the PAF (Preliminary Approval Form) and the TMRF (Technical Meeting Request Form).

 Please contact the vendors below directly and indicate you are an ACM conference.
 They will verify and provide further instructions.